Hybrid Quantum-Classical Search Algorithms: Lower bound framework

 \section{Lower bound framework}

 For proving that the Search problem has at least a certain computational hardness, we now replace the classical oracle $\ccO$ by the pseudo-classical oracle $\ccP$.
-Since the pseudo-classical oracle is at least as powerful as the classical one, the two theorems below also apply for the classical oracle.
+Thus, in fact, we will prove stronger versions of Theorems~\ref{thm:mainTechA} and~\ref{thm:mainTechB}, given below, which instead of the classical oracle addresses the pseudo-classical oracle.
+Since the pseudo-classical oracle is at least as powerful as the classical one, the strengthened Theorems~\ref{thm:mainTechA} and~\ref{thm:mainTechB} given below imply their original versions given in the introduction.

 From now on, we use $\kappa$ to denote values in $\{0,1,\ldots,n\}$ and $k$ to denote values in $\{1,\ldots,n\}$.
 Our proofs will only require considering inputs of Hamming weights $0$ and $1$.
 Let $x^{(0)}:=0^n$ and $x^{(k)}:=0^{k-1}10^{n-k}$.
 Given $\kappa\in\{0,1,\ldots,n\}$, let $\ccP_\kappa$, $P_{\kappa,0}$, $\ccQ_\kappa$, $Q_{\kappa}$ be short for, respectively, $\ccP_{x^{(\kappa)}}$, $P_{x^{(\kappa)},0}$, $\ccQ_{x^{(\kappa)}}$, $Q_{x^{(\kappa)}}$.
 We prove the following theorems in Sections~\ref{sec:proofH} and \ref{sec:proofAB}.